dikiyforester/good-question/readme.txt

 5. Open settings page through the 'Settings' -> 'Good Question'
 6. Come up with your unique question and the answers.
 Complete the appropriate settings fields.
 7. Edit CSS properties if needed.
-8. Set property 'Activate Now!' for display your question on registration form.
+8. Set property 'Display on registration form' or/and 'Display on comments form' for display your question on the appropriate form.

 == Screenshots ==